IMAP-Science-Operations-Center/imap-data-access/README.md

 To use the API Key you can set environment variables and then use the tool as usual.
 Note that the api endpoints are prefixed with `/api-key` to request unreleased data.
 This will also require an update to the data access url.
-So the following should be used when programatically accessing the data.
+So the following should be used when programmatically accessing the data.

 ```bash